-Even before the introduction of the contact ban, Germany, like other European countries, had already made a number of changes to public life in an effort to protect the population from the coronavirus (COVID-19) epidemic.
-Daycare facilities, schools and universities were successively closed around the country, as were gyms, museums, theaters, clubs, bars, restaurants, libraries, cinemas, shops and stores.
-Establishments belonging to the food and health care sectors remained open and accessible to the population, though with added adjustments due to the contact ban.
+The German government-imposed measures such as social distancing.
+Daycare facilities, schools, and universities were successively closed around the country, as were gyms, museums, theaters, clubs, bars, restaurants, libraries, cinemas, shops, and stores.
 During April and May 2020, as the German government began easing shutdown measures, decisions were also handed down to individual state governments, with numerous establishments reopening.
-Social distancing, wearing protective face masks and overseeing the number of people gathering in public spaces such as stores and shops continue to accompany daily life outside of the home.
+Social distancing and wearing protective masks continued to accompany daily life outside of the home.
 Germany has repeated lockdown measures after infection rates began to rise in autumn and throughout winter 2020.